 These consolidated financial statements include the accounts of the Company, ATEX Chile and ATEX Valeriano.
 All significant inter-company transactions and balances have been eliminated.

-(Formerly Colombia Crest Gold Corp.)

-Notes to the Consolidated Financial Statements

-Year ended September 30, 2020
+Notes to the Annual Consolidated Financial Statements For the Year ended September 30, 2021 (Expressed in Canadian Dollars)

-Expressed in Canadian Dollars

 d) Going Concern of Operations